whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 Assessed by: Sean Griffin

+##### Personal Notes:
+* Initially I struggled with conceptualizing how to structure the pieces of a linked list...after a couple hours of reading resources and videos I was able to piece together the parts and work through the methods.
+I was not able to complete 2 of the methods before the due date, and instead focused on doing the best I could on the functionality I already had.

 ##### Notes
 * Two base expectations missing
 * Test coverage is pretty OK, more edge cases would have been nice to see.
 Spent